 None of those folks would be wrong.
-It is easy to live here and there are bike lanes forever, birds galore, lapidary (and clay and ceramics and woodworking) studios, bridge clubs, golf courses, endless ways to enjoy friends, and next to no maple trees or snow.
-But for many people, Green Valley’s number-one asset is its proximity to the boundless exploration and entertainment opportunities of Southern Arizona and northern Sonora, Mexico.
+It is easy to live here and there are bike lanes forever, birds galore, lapidary (and clay and ceramics and woodworking) studios, bridge clubs, golf courses, endless ways to enjoy friends, and no snow.
+But for many people, Green Valley’s number-one asset is its proximity to the boundless exploration and entertainment opportunities of Southern Arizona and Northern Sonora, Mexico.

 Tucson, just 20-40 minutes north, depending on which end of town you’re headed to, is a trove of possibilities.
 Tucson is known as a festival town.
 Hardly a weekend passes when there isn’t a big party happening somewhere.

 The Tucson International Airport features non-stop flights to 18 destinations in the US and one in Mexico and one-stop flights to hundreds of destinations around the world — yet it is small and delightfully simple.
 Sports fans enjoy the University of Arizona Wildcats, the Conquistadores Classic PGA Tour, and even the Tucson Roadrunners—an ice hockey team in the cactus!
 Art museums, a huge annual book festival and a thriving music and theatre community satisfy a different appetite.
 The first UNESCO-designated City of Gastronomy in the US, Tucson offers a distinctive cuisine scene rooted in heritage and reveling in the unique Sonoran terrior.

 Terroir?
 Isn’t that wine lingo?
 You bet it is, and one of the many unexpected delights of the region are the outstanding wineries in two different American Viticulture Areas within 90 minutes of Green Valley.